-This section lists the main tools available in Enterprise

-Architect that can be used to perform this business analysis technique.
+This section lists the main tools available in Enterprise Architect that can be used to perform this business analysis technique.
 There is also a wide range of additional tools that a modeler might find suitable when applying the technique in a particular context.
-The complete list of tools is available from the topic Business Modeling Tools.
+The complete list of tools is available from the Help topic Guide to Business Analysis Tools.

-The Relationship Matrix is a powerful and compelling tool for visualizing the relationships between two sets of elements.
+The Relationship Matrix is used for visualizing the relationships between two sets of elements.
 Business Capabilities can be related to a number of different sets of elements including Use Cases, User Stories, Functional Requirements and Business Processes.
 A number of different Matrices could be created with the Business Capabilities on one axis and a different set of elements on the other axis in each of the matrices.
 The Matrices can conveniently be saved as resources and also exported to a Spreadsheet file.

 A Business Capability is not defined as an element type in any of the built-in Toolbox palettes but can be created as a type using the Unified Modeling Language (UML) extension mechanism of Stereotypes.
-The defined Stereotype can then be applied to a Class to create a

-Capability that can be added to the model.
+The defined Stereotype can then be applied to a Class to create a Capability that can be added to the model.

-Enterprise Architect has a powerful and flexible documentation generator that can produce Docx and RTF Word Processor files, PDF and HTML reports.
+Enterprise Architect's documentation generator can produce Docx and RTF Word Processor files, PDF and HTML reports.
 Benchmarking and Market Analysis diagrams and elements can be included in the documentation, and Relationship Matrices can also be added.
 A sophisticated template facility exists that provides a range of in-built templates and allows the user to create their own templates defining styles, images and a wide range of other formatting options.